johnwcowan/subsetg-book/intro-020-glossary.md

 *level number*:  Because braces are not used in PL/I, the name of a top-level structure is prefixed by 1 and its members are prefixed by 2.
-If a member at level 2 is itself a structure or union, it is prefixed by 3, and so on.
+If a member at level 2 is itself a structure or union, its members are prefixed by 3, and so on.
 The numbers 1, 2, 3 do not have to be
 consecutive: 10, 20, 30 is equivalent.